lcarli/Azure_IoT_Hub/README.md

 Azure input node.
 Can be used to send a message to Azure IoT Hub:

- - Suports AMQP, MQTT and HTTP
+ - Suports AMQP, MQTT and HTTP protocols
  - Suports RegistryManager

 Use `msg.payload` to send a string with all data what you want to send to Azure.